• Skip to primary navigation

 Cumin adds an earthy, smoky note with a slight bitterness.

-Appearance-wise, both have a fine texture and are usually brown.
+Appearance-wise, both have a fine texture and are usually brown - a contrast explored in ground cloves vs whole cloves comparison showing how form affects look.

-In cooking, they can complement each other and enhance the flavor of a dish.
+In cooking, they can complement each other and improve the flavor of a dish.

 The key difference between them lies in their origins.